AhmetZamanis/KaggleStoreSales/ReportPart1.md

     4        False

 **oil.csv** consists of the daily oil prices in the time period.
-Ecuador has an oil-dependent economy, so this may be a useful predictor of the cyclicality in supermarket sales.
-We don’t have the oil price for the first day of the time series.
+Ecuador has an oil-dependent economy, so this may be an useful predictor of the cyclicality in supermarket sales.
+We don’t have the oil price for the first day of the data.

 ``` python
 print(df_oil.head(5))